Fahimeh1983/Golestan-Volunteer_Dashboard/README.md

 - **Backend**: Google Apps Script (secure and not included in this repository)
 - **Data Storage**: Google Sheets

-## Note
-The live demo is for showcasing purposes and does not allow unauthorized changes.

 ## Screenshots
 ### Dashboard View
 Using the URL link like an app on your phone which looks like this: